 Did you know that a typical mobile phone can carry more bacteria and germs than a public toilet?
 Without knowing, you could be passing around harmful viruses when you touch your device, then touch yours or your family’s mouth, nose or eyes subsequently.

-Use a slightly damp cloth or towel and wipe small electronic items such as your keyboard, your telephone, remote control, tablet and smartphone.
+Use a slightly damp cloth or towel and wipe small electronic items such as your keyboard, telephone, remote control, tablet and smartphone.
 Remember to use non-abrasive cleaning material such as microfiber cloths or soft tissue so you won’t scratch the surface.